abhilashasaroj/CX4240_project/index.md

 <iframe width="700" height="700" frameborder="0" scrolling="no" src="//plot.ly/~abhilashasaroj/108.embed"></iframe>

-Describe PC scores and result
-Add visualizations
+Visualizations indicate dense and mixed accumulation of data.

 ## Supervised Learning Models for Wine Quality Prediction
--> Add outline
+Performance of several supervised learning models to predict wine quality ased on 12 physiochemical properites of wine are tested.
+First, we will discuss performance of the developed linear and ploynomial regrssion classifiers.
+Then, we will discuss performance of regularized linear regression classifiers - Ridge regression classifier and Lasso regression classifier.
+Followed by this, we will discuss performance of the developed logistic regression classifier, decision tree classifier, random forect classifier and lastly, support vector machine classifier.

-### Quality Prediction Using Linear Regression and Polynomical Regression - Yi
+### Quality Prediction Using Linear Regression and Polynomial Regression - Yi
 #### (1) Linear Regression
 We first split our training and test data into 66% and 34%, then we did the Linear Regression Model to fit our function, here's the outcome of our "true_y vs. predicted_y" :
 ![alt text](LRpredict.png)